Class of 2021 Gift Campaign

 Student Emergency Support.
 The Class Gift Campaign can accept gifts from students looking to contribute to student emergency support funds.
 The Law School will use this discretionary funding to support students with urgent financial needs.
 This funding is awarded at the discretion of student affairs administrators.

 The Alumni Scholarship Fund provides broad scholarship support to students of all class years.
 This fund allows the Law School to attract students who might not otherwise be able to attend UChicago, and allows them greater freedom to choose their preferred career path.

 The Jennifer Ann Coyne Scholarship Fund was established in 2017 in honor of Jennifer Ann Coyne (J.D.
 1990).
-This Scholarship is awarded each year by the Faculty in conjunction with the Dean of Students to support a member of the third-year class who has demonstrated exceptional integrity and high principle in the study of law with strong preference given to individuals who have demonstrated dedication to the advancement of women in the profession.
+This scholarship is awarded each year by the faculty in conjunction with the Dean of Students to support a member of the third-year class who has demonstrated exceptional integrity and high principle in the study of law and dedication to the advancement of women in the profession.

 The Earl B. Dickerson Scholarship Fund was established in 1984 by Mr. Dickerson, a member of the Class of 1920 and one of America's early pioneers in the civil rights movement, in memory of his wife Kathryn Kennedy Dickerson.
 The fund benefits a student who exemplifies strong moral character and who is committed to projects in the law that seek to correct social injustices.